-M80 is a massive globular cluster located about 32,600 light years away in the constellation Scorpius, and as globular clusters go, it has been described as being the northern hemispheres’ equivalent of Omega Centauri (NGC 5139), the biggest and most massive globular star cluster associated with the Milky Way galaxy.
+M80 is a massive globular cluster located about 32,600 light-years away in the constellation Scorpius.
+As globular clusters go, it has been described as being the northern hemisphere’s equivalent of Omega Centauri (NGC 5139), the biggest and most massive globular star cluster associated with the Milky Way galaxy.
 After Omega Centauri, M80 is one of the most densely packed Milky Way globulars, containing about 200,000 stars.

-While the cluster is an easy target for small telescopes as a fuzzy ball of light, instruments of 8-inch and larger apertures show the clusters’ bright core and extended halo as distinctly different parts of the cluster, and 12-inch and larger instruments will be able to resolve several dozen of the brightest stars in the cluster individually.
-Even though all globular star clusters are spectacular sights in a telescope, Admiral William Henry Smyth provided perhaps the best description of M80 when he observed it in April of 1837.
-Here is a part of his description:
+While the cluster is an easy target for small telescopes as a fuzzy ball of light, instruments of 8-inch and larger apertures show the clusters’ bright core and extended halo as distinctly different parts of the cluster.
+Meanwhile, 12-inch and larger instruments will be able to resolve several dozen of the brightest stars in the cluster individually.

 One other possible mechanism that can trigger the formation of blue stragglers is the explosion of a star in a dense region of the cluster.
 One such event was observed on May 21st, 1860, when a variable star of the T Scorpii-class brightened from magnitude +70 to an absolute magnitude of -8.5, which is about 200,000 times more luminous than the Sun, outshining the entire cluster for a few days.